Why would I need the paraphrasing service?

 The fee structure

-The fee is based on £80 per 1,000 words paraphrased + £10 for the new WriteCheck report.
-For example, if you have a 3,500 word paper that has 20% similarity and you wish this to be reduced to 10% similarity, then 350 words will need to be paraphrased + a 10% allowance for surrounding words that are inevitably included = a fee of £40.80 (£30.80 for the paraphrased text and £10 for the similarity report).
-Note that if the document requires extensive paraphrasing then a second WriteCheck report may be required as the system will essentially view the paraphrased document as a different paper.
+The fee is based on £80 per 1,000 words paraphrased.
+For example, if you have a 3,500 word paper that has 20% similarity and you wish this to be reduced to 10% similarity, then 350 words will need to be paraphrased + a 20% allowance for surrounding words that are inevitably included = a fee of £33.60.